Other Fun Activities You Can Do With Your Beardie

 - Jean McCord's Fair Play Dog Services home page lists upcoming K-9 nosework events around the New England area.
 If you're looking for an ORT or trial, this is a very helpful resource.
 Jean offers nosework classes in Hudson and Methuen, MA.

 - Piscataqua Obedience Club, ME: (207) 363-2574.
-POC now offers a weekly nosework class at the Kittery Rec Center on Cole Street in Kittery, ME.
-This is where we train.
+POC occasionally offers a weekly nosework class at the Kittery Rec Center on Cole Street in Kittery, ME.
+This is where we trained.
+Beginning and Advanced classes are offered.

 - Beyond the Leash in Boxford, MA offers "See Spot Sniff" classes.